 Some of our students were accepted to present at the conference in April.

-Michael O. Afolabi is presenting: "Patients as Bargaining Chips in Industrial Strikes: Some Ethical Reflections"
+Michael O. Afolabi presented: "Patients as Bargaining Chips in Industrial Strikes: Some Ethical Reflections"

 Here is the accepted abstract: